matthewpalmer/json-tape/README.md

 		{ op: 'add', args: ['results[0]','weight','results[0].weight', '2'] }
 	]
 	```
-- The command-player then plays each of these command objects on the state by calling the function matching `op` on the `json_asm` instruction set.
+- The json-tape then plays each of these command objects on the state by calling the function matching `op` on the `json_asm` instruction set.
   `json_asm` is responsible for mutating the state and doing futher processing of the arguments to reflect the command called.

-And so after running the command-player we end up with the resulting state
+And so after running the json-tape we end up with the resulting state

 ```
 // After we play each command